Book 1 — Cast

 HENRY CONRAD

-The High King of All Arlam.
-Father of Hugh.
-Though Henry’s exploits transformed the face of a world, he himself has been left broken and usurped.
-In desperation he turns to the son who resents him.
+The former high king of all Arlam, Henry deserted his adoptive subjects to return to the cold reception of his estranged son on Earth.
+Though the elder Conrad’s legendary exploits transformed the face of a world, he himself has been left broken and usurped by a seemingly-invincible enemy.
+In desperation he turns to the heir who hates him.
 But will this intervention spark a war he cannot win?

 Henry Conrad looked very, very old—like a man struggling just to remain alive.
 His hands shook as they clutched his cane.
 Before him, the half-open door was a portal to nothing.
 “Hugh,” he whispered, eyes fixed outside, “I … need your help.”